The Kolmogorov-Zakharov Model for Optical Fiber Communication: Application to WDM

 One application of the PSD is to estimate the interference power in WDM systems.
 In models where the XPM amounts to a constant phase shift, the interference at frequency $k$ is non-degenerate FWM, as well as part of the degenerate FWM; see Fig.~\ref{fig:quartets} and Example~\ref{ex:interference}.
 However, in the WDM literature often the whole FWM is treated as interference.
 That is to say, all of the nonlinearity $\mathcal{N}_k$ in the NLS equation \eqref{eq:dnls} is treated as noise.
 The corresponding spectra $S_k^{\text{KZ}}$ and $S_k^{\text{GN}}$ include self- and cross-channel interference.

 Consider a WDM system with $2N+1$ users, each having bandwidth $\Omega_s$.
 In WDM the following (baseband) signal is sent over the channel

-where $l$ and $m$ are time and user indices, $\Omega_s$ is the user bandwidth, and $\phi^l(t)$ is an orthonormal basis for the space of finite-energy signals with Fourier transform in $[-\Omega_s/2 , \Omega_s/2]$ and almost time-limited to $[0, T]$, $T\rightarrow\infty$.
+where $l$ and $m$ are time and user indices, $\Omega_s$ is the user bandwidth, and $\phi^l(t)$ is an orthonormal basis for the space of finite-energy $T$-periodic signals with Fourier transform in $[-\Omega_s/2 , \Omega_s/2]$.
 Finally, $a_m^l$ is a sequence of complex-valued random variables, independent between users, but potentially correlated within each user, \ie,

 where $\mu^{ll'}_{mm}(a)\eqdef\E a_m^la_m^{l'*}$ is the symbols correlation function of the user $m$, due to, \eg, channel coding.
 The set of frequencies of the user $m$, $-N\leq m\leq N$, is

 where $N_0\eqdef\lfloor\Omega_s/\Omega_0\rfloor$ and $\Omega_0\eqdef 2\pi/T$.